 To make the lid easier to pull off, the whole drum needs to stand in hot water.
 Prising it off is a good way to break your nails and there's a slight risk that it will suddenly come off and you'll spill your work, shot or grit, and soapy water.

-If you have to work in the same room, plastic drums are very noisy: especially as some glass, rocks, and stones might need to tumble for days, or even weeks.
+If you have to work in the same room, plastic drums are noisier than rubber: especially as some glass, rocks, and stones might need to tumble for days.

-Rubber drums are better, quieter, and don't leak.
-They're simpler to fill and empty than plastic drums as they use a different lid mechanism: at one end there's an inner metal lid, a rubber sealing ring, an outer metal lid, and a retaining wing-nut.
+A rubber drum is simpler to fill and empty than a plastic drum as it has a different lid: at one end there's an inner metal lid, a rubber sealing ring, an outer metal lid, and a retaining wing-nut.

 |USING THIS KIT FOR GLASS, METALS, MINERALS, ROCKS, AND STONES|

-If you've already bought this tumbler for jewellery and metals, but now want to smooth and polish glass, rocks, and stones, you'll need a three-grit pack with 450gms of 80 grit, 450gms of 220 grit, and 450gms of 400 grit, 200 gms of zinc oxide polish, and 250gm of plastic pellets.
+If you've already bought this tumbler for jewellery, metals, gold, and silver, but now want to try glass, metals, minerals, rocks, and stones, you'll need a three-grit pack with 400gms of 80 grit, 400gms of 220 grit, and 340gms of 400 grit, 200 gms of zinc oxide polish, and 250gm of plastic pellets.